areleu/vencopy/docs/software/dataParser.rst

 ---------------------------------------------------
 **Config File (parseConfig.yaml):**

-* dataVariables (selects the variables from the original dataset)
+* data_variables (selects the variables from the original dataset)
 * IDVariablesNames (selects the name of unique identifiers of the vehicle/person carrying out the trip)
 * inputDTypes (specifies the data type of the data variables)
 * filterDicts (assigns values to the filters, which include inclusion, exclusion and equality relationships)
-* Replacements (replaces numeric variables with more explicita variables)
+* replacements (replaces numeric variables with more explicita variables)

 **Disk Files: (dataset with mobility patterns)**